BaileighBrown/BaileighBrown.github.io/_pages/about.md

   - /about.html
 ---

 I am a gradute student at Kennesaw State University getting my master of science degree in software engineering.
 I received my bachelor of science from Gordon State College in middle grades education.
-Previously I was apart of Mckenney's IT co-op in Atlanta, Georgia.
-Currently I am working as a UI Engineer intern at Teradata for the summer of 2024!
+Previously I was apart of Mckenney's IT co-op and was a UI Engineer intern at Teradata.
+Currently I am with Wellstar as an IT intern as well as Kennesaw State University as a graduate research assistant.

 Spotlight
 ======
+### Security Lookup Interface ###

+Incoming

 ### Reap ###
 ![ReapV1.5](/images/reap.png)